GabrielVieiraDias/MathProg-Solver/README.md

 MathProg Solver
 ===============

-A Chrome App for the editing and solutoin of MathProg models.
+A Web APP for the editing and solutoin of MathProg models.